-- Walk at least 70 steps (50 m) away from water, tracks and campsites.
+- Walk at least 50m (about 70 steps) from water, tracks and campsites.

-- Cover your poo with soil and leaves, filling the hole to the top.
+- Bury your poo and all toilet paper with soil, filling the hole to the top.

 Option 2: Carry it to the next long drop

-Use a compostable bag and a poo pot (or poo tube) to get your poo from the bush to a composting or long-drop toilet.
+Use a compostable bag and a poo pot or poo tube to transport your poo to the next long-drop or composting toilet.

-- Deposit your poo into a compostable bag and tie it up.
+- Place your poo and all toilet paper into a compostable bag and tie it up.

-- Place the bag inside the poo pot and close the lid.
+- Place the bag into the poo pot and close the lid.

 Don't put your bagged poo in these places